MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 ## Prerequisites

-- You must enable the [site settings](https://learn.microsoft.com/en-us/power-pages/configure/web-api-overview#site-settings-for-the-web-api) needed for Web API to work summarization.
+- You must enable the [site settings](/power-pages/configure/web-api-overview#site-settings-for-the-web-api) needed for Web API to work summarization.

 - Only tables supported for Pages Web API are available for summarization.
-Read [Web API overview](https://learn.microsoft.com/en-us/power-pages/configure/web-api-overview) for more details
+For more information, see [Web API overview](/power-pages/configure/web-api-overview) for more details

 - The feature is not available in UK, India, Australia, Government Community Cloud (GCC), Government Community Cloud - High (GCC High), or Department of Defense (DoD) regions